 But the biggest problem, regardless of whether or not a driver is in a vehicle with an RDS or an HD Radio receiver, is the lack of a defined look and approach by radio broadcasters to create a standard, pleasing in-car experience.
-Oftentimes, there's a sense that the metadata is broadcast without being checked or properly edited and that monitoring of the station or the market to detect this is nonexistent.
+Oftentimes, there's a sense that the metadata is not checked or properly edited before broadcasting and no one is monitoring the station or market to look for mistakes.
 It also appears that different people at stations are responsible for this job (engineers, program directors, etc.), and that the system goes unchecked.

 To provide a level of consistency for the audit, a scoring system was created.
-Every receivable FM station, regardless of the city of license, was observed and rated against several different criteria, grading and scoring each station according to the way in which that station's information was displayed.
+Every receivable FM station, regardless of the city of license, was observed and rated against several different criteria and then assigned a grade based on how that station's information was displayed.
 At the end of each audit, a color grade was assigned to each station as follows:

-Green The station utilized the full display functionality of the system (RDS or HD Radio) and information was displayed properly

-- Yellow The station did not properly utilize all of the display functionality - Orange The station's display functionality was poor or there were errors - Red There was no display functionality
+Green The station utilized the full display functionality of the system (RDS or HD Radio) and information was displayed properly The station did not properly utilize all of the display functionality Orange The station's display functionality was poor or there were errors There was no display functionality